quizlet/hammock/README.md

 If you ever wanted to contribute to open-source, now is the chance!
 Please read [CONTRIBUTING.md](https://github.com/quizlet/hammock/blob/master/CONTRIBUTING.md) to understand the process for submitting pull requests.

-# Contributors
+# Acknowledgements

-Thanks to the following people who have contributed to this project:
+Thanks to the following people who have contributed to Hammock:
 - [Tyron Jung](https://github.com/tyronjung-quizlet)
 - [Riya Dashoriya](https://github.com/riyadashoriya-qz)
 - [Karoun Kasraie](https://github.com/karoun)